onewaykaranja/onewaykaranja.github.io/content/posts/tor-4-dummies.md

 6.Do not use your real identity or mention anything that could be tied to your real world identity.
 These are honestly to prevent you from getting phished scammed or hijacked.

-This ofcourse doesn't make you 100% immune but since blog is for complete beginners ,you are good no one is out to get you anyways.
+This ofcourse doesn't make you 100% immune but since blog is for complete beginners ,you are good, no one is out to get you anyways.

 ### Paranoid level